What to Wear in Morocco as a Female Tourist: 15 Perfect Morocco Outfit Ideas

 9. Pack a Lightweight Layer

-Morocco cools down at night, especially with dry air.
-A thin button-down or light sweater was perfect for evenings and conservative towns.
-I brought a white button-down, lightweight tan sweater, and a black fleece, which covered all of my bases and the wide variety of temps.
-Lightweight layers are a must-pack for what to wear in Morocco as a female tourist.
+Morocco cools down at night, especially with the dry air, so make sure to bring layers.
+I brought a white button-down, a lightweight tan sweater, and a black fleece, which covered all of my bases and the wide variety of temps from the cities to the Sahara.

 10. What to Expect at Western Hotels

 Our desert stay at Desert Luxury Camp was the most relaxed of all.
 It was entirely Americans and Canadians, and when it’s over 100 degrees, practicality wins.
-I wore a sleeveless top there and felt totally comfortable, though I still skipped shorts in favor of airy pants and skirts.
+I wore a sleeveless top there for dinner in the evening and felt totally comfortable, though I still skipped shorts in favor of airy pants and skirts.

 What to Wear in Morocco as a Female Tourist: wearing a red maxi skirt and white top in the Sahara